Equal Access Scholarships

 A panel of senior staff from the University will select the successful scholarship awardees.

-We aim to inform you of the outcome of your scholarship application by late May.
+We aim to inform you of the outcome of your scholarship application in mid June.

 You must inform Tracey Clarke, Student Support Services at firstname.lastname@example.org immediately if you receive any notification of a change to your Asylum Status.